sarlalian/pdxdevops/PITCHME.md

 x86 processors have different "protection rings".

-@ul
+@ul[circles]
 - Ring 0 can do anything it wants with hardware
 - Ring 3 can crash at any time without impacting anything else.
 - Ring 1 & 2 are almost never used. @note[There are other rings, but those only come into play if we turn this into a security talk.]
+@ulend

 ---

 ![protection rings](img/sec_rings.png)

+Note:

-@note[This presents a problem for running a virtualized guest, if it wants to write to video memory it needs Ring 0 access but is running in ring 3.]
+- This presents a problem for running a virtualized guest, if it wants to write to video memory it needs Ring 0 access but is running in ring 3.
-@note[Typically 10x slower than bare meta.]
+- Typically 10x slower than bare meta.
-@note[Slow, hacky and complex.]
+- Slow, hacky and complex.

 ---